Part 5. Protein structure annotation settings

 Chains rendering settings).

-predictions are encoded using both classification and
+predictions are encoded using either classification or

 regression approach (with a binary class assignment in the